Constellation-Labs/tessellation/doc/adr/0013-delayed_download.md

 This can be determined by querying discovered peers for their latest ordinal values prior to selecting one to observe.
 Afterwards, the majority ordinal can be determined and each peer is queried again for the `Signed[GlobalSnapshot]` corresponding to that ordinal.
-The hashes of the snapshots are compared to determine the most prevelant hash among the peers.
+The hashes of the snapshots are compared to determine the most prevalent hash among the peers.
 A peer with that snapshot is then randomly chosen to be the one to be observed.

 Right now, the peer discovery process is a non-terminating process that runs alongside the main